snehilvj/dmc-docs/docs/menu/menu.md

 ### Menu on Hover

-Set `trigger="hover"` to reveal dropdown when user hovers over menu target and dropdown. `closeDelay` and `openDelay` props can be used to control open and close delay in ms.
+Set `trigger` to `hover` to reveal dropdown when user hovers over menu target and dropdown. `closeDelay` and `openDelay` props can be used to control open and close delay in ms.
 Note that:

 * If you set `closeDelay=0` then menu will close before user will reach dropdown, so set `offset=0` to remove space between target element and dropdown.
-* Menu with `trigger="hover"` is not accessible - users that navigate with keyboard will not be able to use it.
+* Menu with hover trigger is not accessible - users that navigate with keyboard will not be able to use it.

 ```python
 import dash_mantine_components as dmc